These word meanings and name derivations of

 the limitations of a site such as this, but I believe that I have made a good faith effort to present correct information, and am willing to change it if necessary.

 In the names included here the stressed vowel is the one preceding the stress mark.
 It is not always easy to ascertain where such stress should be placed, especially in the case of epithets derived from personal names.
 Some may say IVES-ee-a, while others say I-vees-ee-a.
 In the case of epithets derived from people's names, I have tried to follow the principle of maintaining the stress of the original personal name, and have abandoned it only when it was awkward.
 Not everyone will agree with the choices I have made, but I have tried to follow the rules of pronunciation, despite occasional uncertainty on my part as to what is correct.
-A phonetic pronunciation guide for the names in my website is presented here, and an essay on principles of botanic name pronunction is given here.
 Where no credit is given for photos, they are in public domain mostly from Wikipedia.